 Common Backup And Restore Methods

-Different backup and restore methods all have their pros and cons.
-You must follow industry standards such as backup type and frequency if you work within strict RTO and RPO guidelines.
+Different backup and restore methods have pros and cons.
+If you work within strict RTO and RPO guidelines, you must follow industry standards such as backup type and frequency.

-• full-image backup backs up a complete copy of the data source you want to protect.
-Full-image backups are the best if you want to recover your entire system in one go without follow-on incremental or differential backups.
+A full-image backupbacks up a complete copy of the data source you want to protect.
+It is the best option if you want to recover your entire system in one go without follow-on incremental or differential backups.

 Conclusion: